-The Company forbids any form of bribery with suppliers and customers as stated in the related laws and regulations.
-Suppliers are required to sign agreements to acknowledge and agree to comply with the Company's anti-bribery policy.
-The policy also forbids employees to receive any benefits from its business partners for any advantages or favours in the business.
-The Company did not breach any relevant laws and regulations in respect of anti-corruption practices in 2016.
+The Company forbids any form of bribery to/from suppliers and customers as stated in the related laws and regulations.
+Suppliers are required to sign agreements to acknowledge and agree to comply with the Company's "Anti-bribery Policy".
+The policy also forbids employees to receive any benefits from the Company's business partners for any advantages or favours in the business.
+There was no breach of any relevant law and regulation relating to bribery, extortion, fraud and money laundering by the Company during 2017.
+The Company did not breach any relevant laws and regulations in respect of anti-corruption.